shariqhameedca/100DaysOfDSA/README.md

 If you're interested in contributing to this repository, please don't hesitate to reach out to me.
 Contributions, improvements, and alternative solutions are always welcome!

 ## Let's Connect
 I'm excited to share my progress with you throughout this challenge.
-Connect with me on LinkedIn (Shariq Hameed) to stay updated on my daily coding solutions and engage in insightful discussions.
+Connect with me on LinkedIn (<a href="https://www.linkedin.com/in/shariqhameed/">Shariq Hameed</a>) to stay updated on my daily coding solutions and engage in insightful discussions.

 Let's make the next 100 days count and embark on an incredible coding adventure together! 🚀